umbraco/UmbracoIdentityExtensions/README.md

     Install-Package UmbracoCms.IdentityExtensions

-#### Third party extensions
+#### Third party extensions and integration

 All of these packages reference the above package: UmbracoCms.IdentityExtensions and are simple ways to enable third party OAuth  extensions like Google and Facebook logins.

-Each package contains documentation and code files with documentation to show you how to integrate third party logins.
+_Each package contains documentation and code files with documentation to show you how to integrate third party logins_

     Install-Package UmbracoCms.IdentityExtensions.Google